-The UN Sustainable Development Goals set a target of ensuring universal access to reproductive health care services by 2030, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes.
+The United Nations Sustainable Development Goals set a target of ensuring universal access to reproductive health care services by 2030, including for family planning, information and education, and the integration of reproductive health into national strategies and programmes.
 Providing family planning services is one of the most cost-effective public health interventions, contributing to significant reductions in maternal mortality and morbidity as well as overall socio-economic development (UNFPA, 2019[1]).

-Reproductive health requires having access to effective methods of contraception and appropriate health care through pregnancy and childbirth, to allow women and their partners to make decisions on fertility and provide parents with the best chance of having a healthy baby.
+Reproductive health requires having access to effective methods of contraception and appropriate health care through pregnancy and childbirth, so as to allow women and their partners to make decisions on fertility and provide parents with the best chance of having a healthy baby.

 Women who have access to contraception can protect themselves from unwanted pregnancy.
 Spacing births can also have positive benefits on both the reproductive health of the mother and the overall health and well-being of the child.

-Modern contraceptive methods are more effective than traditional ones (WHO/Johns Hopkins Bloomberg School of Public Health, 2018[2]).
+contraceptive methods, such contraceptive oral pills, injections, intrauterine devices, and implants, are more effective than traditional ones (WHO and Johns Hopkins Bloomberg School of Public Health, 2018[2]).
 The prevalence of modern methods use varies across countries and territories in Asia-Pacific.
-It was high on average across high-income and upper-middle-income countries and territories (59.2% and 62.0%, respectively).
-In a few of these countries and territories including China (80.5%), New Zealand (74.7%), Thailand (71.3%), and DPRK (68.8%), at least two-thirds of married or in-union women of reproductive age reported using modern contraceptive methods (Figure 4.1).
-The average prevalence was low in lower-middle- and low-income countries and territories (47%).
-In the Solomon Islands, Pakistan, and Papua New Guinea, less than one out of three married or in-union women reported using any modern method.
+It was high on average across high income and upper-middle income countries and territories (62.3% and 60.4%, respectively).
+In a few of these countries and territories including China; Macau, China and Thailand, more than three-quarters of married or in union women of reproductive age reported using modern contraceptive methods (Figure 4.1).
+The average prevalence was low in lower-middle and low income countries and territories (45.2%).
+In Papua New Guinea, Pakistan and the Solomon Islands less than one out of three married or in union women reported using any modern method.

-Based on population sizes, fertility rates, social welfare policies and regulations and service availability, differences in demand for family planning satisfied with modern methods exist in all reporting Asia-Pacific countries.
-In Nepal, demand satisfied is 34 percentage points higher amongst women with lowest education than amongst women with highest education, with a similar pattern observed in other reporting countries.
-(Figure 4.2).
-In Mongolia, demand satisfied is 13 percentage points higher amongst women living in rural areas than amongst those living in urban areas (72% versus 59%), while the proportion of women living in rural areas reporting demand for family planning satisfied is slightly higher than the proportion of women living in rural areas in Bangladesh (79% versus 77%), Pakistan (59% versus 56%) and Viet Nam (74% versus 71%).
-Based on income levels, the demand satisfied is 15 percentage points higher amongst women from households in the lowest income quintile than amongst women in the highest quintile in Mongolia (75% versus 60%), while the proportion of women in the highest income quintile reporting demand for family planning satisfied is higher than the proportion of women in the lowest income quintile in Pakistan (59% versus 54%) and Viet Nam (77% versus 75%) (Figure 4.2).
-Evidence suggests that demand for family planning not satisfied is high amongst adolescents and youth in Asia-Pacific countries and territories where the average age of marriage is low and gender inequality is high (UNESCAP, 2018[3]).
+Based on women's socio-economic background, differences in the prevalence of modern methods use exist in all reporting Asia-Pacific countries.
+In Myanmar and the Philippines, use of modern methods is 22 and 16 percentage points higher respectively among women with highest education than among women with lowest education, whereas in Nepal and Mongolia women with lowest education report a higher percentage of use of modern methods (Figure 4.2).
+In Papua New Guinea, use of modern methods is 11 percentage points higher among women living in urban areas than among those living in rural areas, while in Mongolia and Cambodia women living in rural areas report a higher percentage of use of modern methods.
+Based on income levels, differences in the use of modern methods are large in India, Pakistan and particularly Papua New Guinea, where use of modern methods is 24 percentage points higher among women from households in the highest income quintile than among women in the lowest quintile (Figure 4.2).
+Demand for family planning not satisfied is high among adolescents and youth in Asia-Pacific countries and territories where the average age of marriage is low and gender inequality is high (UNESCAP, 2018[3]).